Kristianuruplarsen/vodkaR_presentation/README.md

 # vodkaR presentation
-Presentation for politrådet on basic R - simply download all files to the RStudio working directory, and run the R script.
+Presentation for PolitRådet on basic R for our programming language + drinks themed get-together - simply download all files to the RStudio working directory, and run the markdown file.